rickhagwal/Finding-Donors-for-CharityML/Donors_for_Charity_ML/README.md

 ![alt text](https://github.com/rickhagwal/KaggleCompetitions/blob/master/Donors_for_Charity_ML/corelation_cont.PNG)

+-It can be seen from the below data of continuous features, that, there are ouliers present in them, but, won't affect much on non-linear models.

 Correlation Matrix of All Features in dataset-

 ![alt text](https://github.com/rickhagwal/KaggleCompetitions/blob/master/Donors_for_Charity_ML/corelation_all.PNG)
+- It can be seen from the below correlation graph that, there is not much correlation between the features, except for the few outliers.
+- In the income column, it can be easily observed that except for the few features such as- age, education_num, marital-status-married, all the other features don't have that much higher (of >0.2 ) correlation with income column.

 12. Data Modeling-
 -   Split Dataset 'census' into 'train' and 'Validation'